 As a caregiver or friend, make sure you recognize signs of depression in yourself also.
 All of these suggestions apply to you – seek out your own support and professional help should you need it.
 Spend time doing what you love with people you love, making sure to take care of your own mental and physical health.

-Call Rock the Treatment to Send a Healthy Cancer Gift Basket to Someone You Love
+Send a Cancer Gift Basket to Someone You Love